turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 The current implementation has a number of issues, all of which we will cheerfully ignore.

-## Preparing for the Extraction
+## Preparing to Extract

 Currently the controller queries the Rating model, and the model queries the database.
-There is also a model called `OrderedProducts` which sits between the controller and the model layer.
+One action queries a model called `OrderedProducts` which delegates to both the Orders model and the Ratings model.
 It returns a simple ruby object to the view which delegates messages to both the product and the rating.

 ### Loosening the Coupling